CondorHalcon/condorhalcon.github.io/docs/projectPages/productTemplate.md

         bool: true
 ---

-## About
-This is the product description.
+This is the full product description.

-## My Involvement
-This describes my part and work in the project.